kelseyhightower/kubernetes-the-hard-way/docs/03-compute-resources.md

 # Provisioning Compute Resources

 Kubernetes requires a set of machines to host the Kubernetes control plane and the worker nodes where containers are ultimately run.
-In this lab you will provision the compute resources required for running a secure and highly available Kubernetes cluster.
+In this chapter, you will provision virtual machines required for running a secure and highly available Kubernetes cluster.

 ## Networking